sorodrigo/proxy-validator/README.md

 ```

 ### Usage
 The API is fairly simple.
-Create a validator by providing a validator schema and/or a sanitizing schema.
+Create a validator by providing a validation schema and/or a sanitizing schema.
 ```js
 import ProxyValidator from 'proxy-validator';